 By Darcie Arahill Contributing Writer

-The “mullet run” should be drawing to an end right around the beginning of November.
-There were plenty of mullet in and around Ft.
-Pierce, Stuart, Jupiter, and Boynton Beach from early September to early October.
+The “mullet run” should be drawing to a close right around the beginning of November.
+There was plenty of mullet in and around Ft.
+Pierce, Stuart, Jupiter, and Boynton Beach during early September to early October.
 There should still be bull sharks, snook, and tarpon crushing the remaining schools, so this is your last call to get out and enjoy the hot inshore bite.
 Follow the mullet for excellent snook and tarpon fishing inshore and along the beach.
-If tarpon and snook are biting, you can catch them on mullet using a circle hook or any number of swimming baits and “flair hawks.”
+If tarpon and snook are biting, you can catch them on mullet using a circle hook or any number of swimming baits and “flair hawks”.

-November should start bringing sailfish, wahoo and bigger-sized mahi mahi into the area.
+November should start bringing sailfish into the area, plus wahoo and bigger-sized mahi mahi.
 In the Palm Beaches it’s most popular to kite fish with live bait for these pelagic fish, but slow trolling live baits works nearly as well.
 Dead-bait trolling for sails will also land you plenty of mahi.
 If it’s calm, head offshore and find some floating debris or other structure that holds bait that the mahi feed on.
 November weather will mean more northerly winds and cooler, drier weather which translates into rougher seas.
 If it’s rougher stay close and troll those ballyhoo for sails and mahi from 80-300 ft or deeper depending on water conditions.